okeuday/effects/README.markdown

 A programming language with a compile-time
 [effect system](https://en.wikipedia.org/wiki/Effect_system)
-connected to the programming languages type system would help to avoid developer mistakes and ensure enforcement.
+connected to the programming language's type system would help to avoid developer mistakes and ensure enforcement.

 ## Futher Information